seung-lab/chunkflow/docs/source/tutorial.rst

 Here is an example to generate meshes from segmentation in mip 3::

-   chunkflow --mip 3 fetch-task -q my-queue -v 600 cutout -v gs://my/dataset/path --fill-missing mesh --voxel-size 45 5 5 -o gs://my/dataset/path --dust-threshold 100 delete-task-in-queue
+   chunkflow --mip 3 fetch-task -q my-queue -v 600 read-precomputed -v gs://my/dataset/path --fill-missing mesh --voxel-size 45 5 5 -o gs://my/dataset/path --dust-threshold 100 delete-task-in-queue

 The computation will also include a downsampling step for meshes to reduce the number of triangles.
 The meshing will produce chunked mesh fragments rather than the whole object mesh.
 Thus, we need another step, called ``mesh-manifest``, to collect the fragments::